 Marshall College Honors Program

 Students are encouraged to enhance their undergraduate education by participating in the UC Education Abroad Program (EAP) and UC San Diego Opportunities Abroad Program (OAP) while still making regular progress toward graduation.
 Information on EAP/OAP is detailed in those sections here.
-Interested students should contact the Programs Abroad Office in the International Center and visit http://icenter.ucsd.edu/pao/.
+Interested students should contact the Study Abroad UC San Diego Office in the International Center and visit http://studyabroad.ucsd.edu.
 Financial aid recipients may apply aid to the program, and special study abroad scholarships are readily available.